 How it works

 - These awards give legal professionals the opportunity to travel overseas (or within Aotearoa New Zealand) to learn from others, share their learnings, investigate topics/practices that will benefit New Zealand communities, and build relationships and networks.
-While travel restrictions are in place for COVID-19, funding may also be used for participation in virtual conferences and events.
+Given difficulties with travel due to COVID-19, funding may also be used for participation in virtual conferences and events.

 - The award can be used to fund travel for 2-8 weeks to pursue a practical inquiry, to share knowledge, to build networks or to attend conferences, training or other professional learning opportunities.

-- Funding can be used for registration fees, and travel and accommodation costs including per diems if needed, and other travel related costs.
+- Funding can be used for registration fees, and travel and accommodation costs including per diems if needed, and other travel related costs including economy class airfares.